 How soon should a man you’ve met on the web propose an offline get-together?
-Read on for advice on how not to let a man waste your time, from The Rules for Online Dating by Ellen Fein and Sherrie Schneider.
+Read on for advice on how not to let a man waste your time, from The Rules for Online Dating.

 Ideally, you want a man to ask you out as soon as possible to move the relationship from the computer to a date.
 But you cannot tell him to do this or even hint it.
 On the other hand, you should not wait forever.
 We think four e-mails is enough.
 If, by his fourth e-mail, a man hasn’t suggested meeting, don’t e-mail him again.
 He may just need a “push” to ask you out — and by that, we don’t mean you should suggest to him that he ask you out.
 We mean you should simply drop out: Stop e-mailing him!

 Most women hang in there way too long, sometimes as long as six months, waiting and hoping for a man to ask them out.
 We’ve heard of men who are still talking about politics, workout routines, and past relationships in their tenth e-mail.
 For whatever reason, they can’t get around to saying “Let’s meet” and following through with it.

 Ed (Entrepreneur40) is a perfect example.
 He answered Suzanne’s ad (SassyGirl39) and she was thrilled, as he was not only handsome but seemed worldly as well.
 Never married and very particular, Ed thought Suzanne was attractive, but he was in no rush to ask her out.
 He asked her lots of questions, everything from the weather to hobbies and vacation spots.
 Suzanne was only too happy to answer every single one, all the time wondering if he was ever going to ask her out!
 She didn’t realize that by responding to him, she was preventing herself from getting a date.